 A first step in the assessment of our model has been to establish its scalability in realistic underwater sensor network scenarios.
 For this purpose, we have solved the ILP model for different values of the traffic load, the grid size, the number of sensors k and the schedule length T. The solver we have used is GLPK, version 4.8 [6].
-The model was able to find the optimum schedule, node placement and routing in reasonable underwater sensor network scenarios with more than 50 candidate positions, 30 sensors, T = 40 slots, and a traffic of up to 25 packets per node per schedule.
-The number of additional iterations of the program due to the SIR check (as explained in Subsection 4.2) until it found a feasible solution or it detected infeasibility never exceeded 25.
+The model was able to find the optimum schedule, node placement and routing in reasonable underwater sensor network scenarios with more than 50 candidate positions, 30 sensors, T = 40 slots, and a traffic of up to 25 packets per schedule.
+The number of additional iterations of the program due to the SIR check (as explained in Subsection IV.B) until it found a feasible solution or it detected infeasibility never exceeded 25.
 The overall model running time in these scenarios was typically around three hours using a Linux PC with 2.8 GHz Intel Xeon processors and 1 GB of RAM, which shows that the model can be applied to realistic underwater sensor networks.
+In fact, even though the solution to the problem can be used to determine a schedule with a period of the order of tens of seconds, this schedule may remain valid for many periods.
+For the envisioned applications, input data are expected to change very slowly, so re-execution of the problem can be expected to occur two or three times on a daily basis.